Ringobot/ringo/src/Ringo.Bot.Net/README.md

 #### dan/simple-stations

 1. ✅ Join Hero Card
-1. Only two types of stations, channel and user and they persist
+1. ✅ Only two types of stations, channel and user and they persist
-1. Separate Station Table.
-Station Type = Channel|User.
-New Listener table?
-1. When you `play` in a channel you are changing the station for the channel
+1. ✅ When you `play` in a channel you are changing the station for the channel
-1. When you `play` in DM you are changing your own channel
+1. ✅ When you `play` in DM you are changing your own channel
-1. `join` in a channel joins the channel station
+1. ✅ `join` in a channel joins the channel station
-1. `join` in the DM joins any other station, e.g. `join #music_lovers` (joins music_lovers channel station) or `join @abraham` (joins another abraham's station)
+1. ▶ `join` in the DM joins any other station, e.g. `join #music_lovers` (joins music_lovers channel
+   station) or `join @abraham` (joins another abraham's station)
 1. play current artist, playlist or album.
 Otherwise warn.
 1. Revert play "playlist name" feature?
 1. OK for people to join your personal station (means they can see what you are playing at any time)
 1. If owner stops playing Ringo searches for new owner
+1. `@daniel has joined #general playing "Joy" with 3 others`
+1. Separate Station Table?
+Station Type = Channel|User.
+1. New Listener table?
+1. Station list?

 #### dan/whkmas

+1. `You and 20 others are playing #JoeGoddard`
+1. `next | skip | skip 3`
 1. Christian algorithm
-1. 🔹 VISH DEMO
-1. Search results carousel
-1. Ignore anything before `@ringo`
 1. Support Artist
 1. Support Albums
-1. `You and 20 others are playing #JoeGoddard`
+1. 🔹 VISH DEMO
 1. `You pasted a link, would you like to... (start a station | add to playlist | change the station | ...)`
+1. Ignore anything before `@ringo`
 1. Turn LUIS on for Skitch
+1. Search results carousel

 Sending a slack DM: <https://github.com/Microsoft/BotBuilder/issues/2923> <https://stackoverflow.com/questions/44353520/is-there-a-way-to-start-formflow-dialog-on-conversationupdate-event>